awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

    docker pull 216483018798.dkr.ecr.us-west-2.amazonaws.com/aws-iot-greengrass:latest
    ```
 **Note**
-The `latest` tag corresponds to the latest AWS IoT Greengrass container\.
-You can also pull other versions from the repository\.
-To list all images that are available in the AWS IoT Greengrass repository, use the aws ecr list\-images command\.
+The `latest` image contains the latest stable version of the AWS IoT Greengrass Core software installed on an Amazon Linux 2 base image\.
+You can also pull other images from the repository\.
+To find all available images, check the **Tags** page on [Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or use the aws ecr list\-images command\.
 For example:

    ```
    aws ecr list-images --region us-west-2 --registry-id 216483018798 --repository-name aws-iot-greengrass